OHI-Baltic/bhi-prep/supplement/templates/readme_template.md

-Baltic Health Index: GOAL1
+---

+### <font size="13" color="4A68CA"> GOAL1 </font> <br/>

+---

-This folder describes METHODS for GOAL2 of the BHI assessment.
+This folder describes methods used to prepare data and routines for collecting and organizing data for **GOAL2** of the BHI assessment.

-More information about this goal is available HERE1.
-View the formatted version of the most current `.rmd` file HERE2.
+SUMMARY.

+FULLDATAPREP

-The folders here include the metadata, scripts, and data for each assessement year (i.e., the year the assessment was conducted).
-The most current year represents the best available data and methods, and previous years are maintained for archival purposes.
+The documents here include code, some metadata, and data sources for each assessement year (i.e., the year the assessment was conducted).
+The most current year represents the best available data (most recent and/or complete) and methods.
+Previous years are kept for reference but are not maintained.

+See our [Shiny dashboard](https://baltic-ohi.shinyapps.io/dashboard/) to explore the assessment results, and learn more.